d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

-Sometimes we truly may not have any knowledge to guide the construction of more cleverly-organized architectures. and in thise cases, a multilayer perceptron is often the best that we can do.
+Sometimes we truly may not have any knowledge to guide the construction of more cleverly-organized architectures.
+In these cases, a multilayer perceptron is often the best that we can do.
-However, once we start dealing with high-dimensional perceptual data, these *structure-less* netwroks can grow unwieldy.
+However, once we start dealing with high-dimensional perceptual data, these *structure-less* networks can grow unwieldy.

 For instance, let us return to our running example